DoctorWkt/4bsd-uucp/README.md

 and you should see the debug information with parts of the uucp conversation.

+# Security
+The *tty* lines are exposed to the Internet through the bound TCP port, so you may want to implement some firewall rules to only allow connections from specific IP addresses.

+The tty lines are set as insecure in the 4.3BSD `/etc/ttys`, so they won't allow root logins.
+You can only login as root on the console, i.e. the place where you ran `vax780 system,ini`.
+It is a good idea to add a non-root user so that you can telnet in on the TCP port: *only do this on localhost, as the telnet session is not encrypted*.
+If you add this non-root user to the group *wheel* (in `/etc/group`), then you can `su` and become root.

 # Notes and Gotchas
 If you telnet into one of your sites, you will see garbage instead of a nice `login:` prompt.
 This is because I had to set the DZ simulated